-Build on the success of SBH Attract at least 2 more Venue hire Number of schools the inaugural Primary Schools Cross Country Schools H & SD schools to the event per Marketing involved Number of participants Championships (KS2) пази year Number of participants Work with H & SD to organise the Secondary Schools Cross Country Event (KS3/4) H & SD SBH Schools Utilise the event as a trial for the LHYG Cross-Country to increase participation Venue hire Number of participants Number of schools involved Team entered for LHYG Provide holiday athletics schemes (focus mainly on KS2) H & SD GLL SBH UKA Hold at least 1 Star Track scheme per year Coach fees Venue hire Goody bags Revenue Number of children attending Continue programme of indoor athletics activity with schools SBH Schools Whitefields Sports College Initial activities (KS2) implemented Venue hire Coach fees Number of activities Number of children involved Facilitate links between schools and clubs to support both extra- curricular and curricular delivery SBH Whitefields Sports College Ensure representation of schools and clubs at BAF; Utilise club coaches for TOPS activities Number of schools utilising club coaches in athletics provision Ensure that appropriate child protection measures are in place Ensure all coaches are police checked SBH UKA Cost of checks Number of coaches checked Ensure appropriate policies and procedures are updated in line with UKA & Sport England guidelines SBH Child Protection in Sport Updated 1⁄2 yearly Policies and procedures Aid progression of junior athletes through the stages of development Ensure appropriate development pathways are in place via improved communication SBH Identification of available opportunities by SBHAC and BAF Existence of opportunities to participate at all levels Number of junior members of clubs
+Build on the success of the Primary Schools Cross Country Championships (KS2) SBH Schools H & SD Attract more schools to the event per year Venue hire Marketing Number of schools involved Number of participants Work with H & SD to organise the Secondary Schools Cross Country Event (KS3/4) H & SD SBH Schools Utilise the event as a trial for the LHYG Cross-Country to increase participation Venue hire Number of participants Number of schools involved Team entered for LHYG Provide holiday athletics schemes (focus mainly on KS2) H & SD GLL SBH UKA Hold at least 1 Star Track scheme per year Coach fees Venue hire Goody bags Revenue Number of children attending Continue programme of indoor athletics activity with schools SBH Schools Whitefields Sports College Initial activities (KS2) implemented Venue hire Coach fees Number of activities Number of children involved Facilitate links between schools and clubs to support both extra- curricular and curricular delivery SBH Whitefields Sports College Ensure representation of schools and clubs at BAF; Utilise club coaches for TOPS activities Number of schools utilising club coaches in athletics provision Ensure that appropriate child protection measures are in place Ensure all coaches are police checked SBH UKA Cost of checks Number of coaches checked Ensure appropriate policies and procedures are updated in line with UKA & Sport England guidelines SBH Child Protection in Sport Updated 1 ⁄2 yearly Policies and procedures Aid progression of junior athletes through the stages of development Ensure appropriate development pathways are in place via improved communication SBH Identification of available opportunities by SBHAC and BAF Existence of opportunities to participate at all levels Number of junior members of clubs

-Identify gaps in competition provision and implement new competitions where appropriate to ensure year round competitive opportunities Gaps identified by discussions between key partners through the BAF (all Key Stages) SBH Establish current competitive opportunities; Implement new competition where appropriate Venue hire Administration and organisation costs of new events Number of competitions Number of schools entering Number of competitors Ensure there is opportunity for all and that athletics is accessible to those with disabilities Appropriate training for athletics providers; Ensure access to athletics venues SBH H & SD Schools Coaching courses for working with disabled people Tutor costs Venue hire Refreshments Marketing Number of disabled people regularly participating in athletics Aims & Objectives - what do we want to achieve?
+Identify gaps in competition provision and implement new competitions where appropriate to ensure year round competitive opportunities Ensure there is Gaps identified by discussions between key partners through the BAF (all Key Stages) SBH SBH Establish current competitive opportunities; Implement new competition where appropriate Coaching courses for Venue hire Administration and organisation costs of new events Tutor costs Venue Number of competitions Number of schools entering Number of competitors Number of disabled opportunity for all and that athletics is accessible to those with disabilities athletics providers; Ensure access to athletics venues H & SD Schools working with disabled people hire Refreshments Marketing people regularly participating in athletics Aims & Objectives - what do we want to achieve?
 Method - how will we achieve it?
 Key Partners - who will be responsible?
 Target - what and by when?
 Resources - what will be needed?
-Performance Indicator LENT DEVELOPMENT Assist schools to identify those with talent and highlight pathway to clubs Regular communication between providers and improved links between clubs and schools SBH Schools Whitefields Sports College Increase the number of junior members of clubs Number of junior members of clubs Ensure clear pathways for those with the potential to represent their school, borough, region or country in the sport Ensure good communication between SBH and the regional and national level of the governing body UKA SEAA ESAA Increase the number of athletes gaining county, area, and national representative honours Number of athletes gaining representative honours Increase opportunities for athletes to access quality sports science and sports medicine services Create stronger links with Middlesex University in order to offer services to athletes Mx U Initiate discussions with Middlesex University, via BAF Number of athletes accessing services
+Performance Indicator LENT DEVELOPMENT - Assist schools to identify those with talent and highlight pathway to clubs Regular communication between providers and improved links between clubs and schools SBH Schools Whitefields Sports College Increase the number of junior members of clubs Number of junior members of clubs Ensure clear pathways for those with the potential to represent their school, borough, region or country in the sport Ensure good communication between SBH and the regional and national level of the governing body UKA SEAA ESAA Increase the number of athletes gaining county, area, and national representative honours Number of athletes gaining representative honours Increase opportunities for athletes to access quality sports science and sports medicine services Create stronger links with Middlesex University in order to offer services to athletes Mx U Initiate discussions with Middlesex University, via BAF Number of athletes accessing services